efficient/rdma_bench/README.md

 InfiniBand/RoCE specification.

 ## Work in progress
-The benchmarks is being ported to use C++ and CMake.
+The benchmarks are being ported to use C++ and CMake.
 Some benchmarks will continue to use C (i.e., `libhrd`); others will move to C++ (i.e., `libhrd_cpp`).

 ## Contact